Referral Program ROI: How to Measure Success

 Example: Each active referrer invites 5 people, 25% convert = K-factor of 1.25

-Why it matters: A K-factor above 1.0 means your customer base is growing organically without additional marketing spend.
-This is the holy grail of referral marketing.
+Why it matters: A K-factor above 1.0 means your customer base is growing on its own without additional marketing spend.
+That's the goal.

 Here's the complete ROI calculation: